dekuNukem/bob_cassette_rewinder/user_manual.md

 ### Find the COM Port

+Insert Bob Rewinder into a cassette, and plug it into your computer with a USB-C cable.

+Both `POWER` and `CART OK` LED should be illuminated.

 **`Right click`** on the start button, then select `Device Manager`:

 ![Alt text](resources/pics/start.png)

-Insert Bob Rewinder into a cassette, and plug it into your computer with a USB-C cable.

-In the `Ports (COM & LPT)` section, A new `USB Serial Device` should appear.
+In the `Ports (COM & LPT)` section, there should be a `USB Serial Device`.

 ![Alt text](resources/pics/devmgr.png)